a93-git/a93-in/html/posts/cgi_setup.md

 provide while creating an object from this class).
 If and when we want to create a function, we will create an object with those parameters and use the methods that use these parameters i.e. the deploy_lambda function for now.
 Region value is hardcoded to 'us-east-' because we are going to be working only in this region.
+We have also added a private zip_files method that zips the files.

 Now that we are done with the refactoring for now, let's see what changes we need to make to the EC2 role and the lambda execution role.
-To allow the bearer of the instance role to be able to publish a version, list and invoke the lambda function, update the lambda policy attached to the EC2 role with the following statement:
+To allow the bearer of the instance role to be able to update the function code, list and invoke the lambda function, update the lambda policy attached to the EC2 role with the following statement:

 {